 Your public water supply is fluoridated.
-According to the Centers for Disease Control and Prevention, if your child under the age of 6 months is exclusively consuming infant formula reconstituted with fluoridated water, there may be an increased chance of dental fluorosis.
+According to the CDC, if your child under the age of six months is exclusively consuming infant formula reconstituted with fluoridated water, there may be an increased chance of dental fluorosis.
 Consult your child's health care provider for more information.
-Dental fluorosis, in moderate or severe forms, may result in brown staining and/ or pitting of the permanent teeth before they erupt from the gums.
+Dental fluorosis, in moderate or severe forms, may result in brown staining and/or pitting of the permanent teeth before they erupt from the gums.
 Concerns for dental fluorosis arise when fluoride levels are greater than 2 mg/L.